Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Flow Matching for Probabilistic Forecasting

-In other words, the main goal of flow matching is to learn a deterministic coupling between $p$ and $q$ by learning a vector field $v_t$ such that the solution to the ODE (\ref{eq_flow}) satisfies $Z_0 \sim p$ and $Z_1 \sim q$.
-When ${\bf Z} = (Z_t)_{t \in [0,1]}$ solves Eq. (\ref{eq_flow}) for a given function $v_t$, we say that ${\bf Z}$ is a flow with the vector field $v_t$.
-If we have such a vector field, then $(Z_0, Z_1)$ is a coupling of $(p, q)$.
+In other words, the main goal of flow matching is to learn a deterministic coupling between $p$ and $q$ by learning a VF $v_t$ such that the solution to the ODE (\ref{eq_flow}) satisfies $Z_0 \sim p$ and $Z_1 \sim q$.
+When ${\bf Z} = (Z_t)_{t \in [0,1]}$ solves Eq. (\ref{eq_flow}) for a given function $v_t$, we say that ${\bf Z}$ is a flow with the VF $v_t$.
+If we have such a VF, then $(Z_0, Z_1)$ is a coupling of $(p, q)$.
 If we can sample from $p$, then we can generate approximate samples from the coupling by sampling $Z_0 \sim p$ and numerically integrating Eq. (\ref{eq_flow}).
-This can be viewed as a continuous normalizing flow \cite{chen2018neural}.
+This can be viewed as a continuous normalizing flow \citep{chen2018neural}.

-If one were given a pre-defined probability path $p_t(Z)$ and the corresponding vector field $u_t(Z)$ that generates the path, then one could parametrize $v_t(Z)$ with a neural network $v^\theta_t(Z)$, with $\theta$ the learnable parameter, and solve the least square regression by minimizing the flow matching loss:
+If one were given a pre-defined probability path $p_t(Z)$ and the corresponding VF $u_t(Z)$ that generates the path, then one could parametrize $v_t(Z)$ with a neural network $v^\theta_t(Z)$, with $\theta$ the learnable parameter, and solve the least square regression by minimizing the flow matching loss:

 where $t \in \mathcal{U}[0,1]$, $Z \sim p_t(Z)$ and $\omega(t) > 0$ is a weighting function.
-We take $\omega(t) = 1$ unless specified otherwise.
+The weighting function weights the importance of the $L^2$ loss at different times $t$ (noise level), balancing the importance of high frequency and low frequency components.
+Following the standard framework \citep{lipman2022flow}, we take $\omega(t) = 1$.
+Note that we choose to include $\omega(t)$ in Eq. (\ref{original_opt}) for generality as different choice of weighting function corresponds to different parametrization of the network output (see \citep{anonymous2025diffusionmodelsand} for more details).

 However, we do not have prior knowledge for choosing $p_t$ and $u_t$, and there are many choices that can satisfy $p_1 \approx q$.
 Moreover, we do not have access to a closed form $u_t$ that generates the desired $p_t$.
-We shall follow the approach of \cite{lipman2022flow} and construct a target probability path by mixing simpler conditional probability paths.
+We shall follow the approach of \citep{lipman2022flow} and construct a target probability path by mixing simpler conditional probability paths.
 This probability path is the marginal probability path: